telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 ### Inline Mode

-If you initialize the Editor from a `<div>` or any other element (`<div>` elements are recommended in most cases), it assumes its inline mode.
+If you initialize the Editor from a `<div>`, it assumes its inline mode.
 The originating element is made contenteditable and is used by the widget to return its value.

+> While it is possible to initialize the Editor from a non-div element (`p`, `h1`, etc), we strongly recommend `<div>`s.
+In addition, table elements cannot be used for Editor creation, due to IE browser limitations.
+Table elements can exist only inside the Editor's editable area.

 The inline Editor is not able to post its value and [this is something you must take care of](/web/editor/troubleshoot/troubleshooting).
 The Editor tools are only visible when the widget is focused.
 The Editor's content resides on the main web page, so the page styling can influence the editable content.